 If you do have the energy surge that some women experience, take advantage of it to do some gentle exercise.
 This will release endorphins that will lift your mood while helping you sleep soundly.
 This is a good habit to get into as in the later stages of pregnancy you may find it difficult to get comfortable in bed while common ailments such as indigestion and heartburn, or frequent urination may interrupt a good night’s sleep.
 Your rest is highly important.

 Your midwife or doctor will be able to advise on the best types of exercise along with some you may need to avoid.
 Although your energy levels may be higher than usual it’s important that you don’t overdo it.
 Stick to low impact exercise don’t get out of breath or too hot, and remember to drink plenty of water and stretch afterwards to prevent cramps.

 You may still be, or start to experience a change in your vaginal discharge.
 This thin, milky discharge is known as leukorrhea and is completely normal.
 Its function is to help maintain a healthy balance of bacteria in the birth canal and reduce the risk of infection.

 You may also notice that veins are more prominent and noticeable all over your body.
-This is simply because the veins are now transporting an increased blood flow around your body to carry the additional nutrients needed to support the placenta and foetus.
+This is simply because the veins are now transporting an increased blood flow around your body to carry the additional nutrients needed to support the placenta and baby.
 These veins will fade after you’ve given birth.

 By this stage, you are likely to be noticing a change in your body shape, with your tummy becoming noticeably more rounded.
 Your midwife will now be able to easily feel the top of your uterus, as it is now large enough to rise above the level of your pelvis.
 If you feel that you are gaining too much weight too quickly, it could be that your due date has been miscalculated (this will be corrected during your scan if you have not already had one).
 Alternatively, you abdomen may be distended due to bloating rather than actual weight gain.
 Your midwife or doctor will be able to investigate this further if you have any concerns.